 "Exceptional debut album... a band capable of scaling considerable heights."

 Festival appearances include Cambridge Folk Festival, Bestival, Acoustic Festival of Britain among many others.
 In 2017 the band embarked on a tour of CHINA as part of the Nanjing International Jazz and World Music Festival.
 The band have been main support for the likes of Eddi Reader, The Wonderstuff, Lucy Rose, The Shires, Phil Beer (Show of Hands), Ward Thomas and many more.
 Fred's House can often be heard on BBC 6Music, Amazing Radio, BBC Radio Wales, and local BBC stations across the UK as well as having been invited to perform live for BBC Introducing and Radio 2 DJ Bob Harris' Under the Apple Tree sessions.

-2019 sees a fresh new sound and approach for the band, introducing some keys into the sound and taking the band forward as a 4 piece, the band are excited to be going in a new direction and busy writing new material to be released in the near future.
+2019 sees a fresh new sound and approach for the band, introducing some keys into the mix and taking the band forward as a 4 piece, Fred’s House are excited to be going in a different direction and busy writing new material to be released in the near future.